Elen-tesfai/buzzline-06-tesfai/README.md

 2. **Project Overview**: This section introduces what the project is about.
 3. **Project Structure**: Lists and describes the folders in your project.
 4. **Prerequisites**: Requirements for the system to run the project, including Python version and other tools.
-5. **Setup Instructions**: A step-by-step guide to setting up the environment, including cloning the repository, setting up the virtual environment, and installing dependencies.
+5. **Setup Instructions**: A step-by-step guide to setting up the environment, including downloading the repository, setting up the virtual environment, and installing dependencies.
 6. **Running the Project**: Instructions on how to run both the producer and the consumer, which are the core of the system.
 7. **License**: A section about the MIT License for the project.